The Bollywood Boyz: Return to 205 Live and 24/7 Champions (2019–2021)

 During the 2019 WWE Superstar Shake-up, the Singh Brothers and Jinder Mahal were drafted back to SmackDown.
-The following week, the Singhs were drafted over to 205 Live, separating them from Mahal.
+The following week, the Singh Brothers were drafted over to 205 Live, separating them from Mahal.
 Since then, they have changed their gimmicks, very similar to their previous gimmick of The Bollywood Boyz and have been competing in tag team matches regularly.
-On October 21, 2019, Sunil - after a distraction from Samir - pinned R-Truth backstage during Raw to win the WWE 24/7 Championship, marking the first title for either of the Singhs in WWE.
-10 days later at Crown Jewel, Sunil lost the title to R-Truth after they both were eliminated from a battle royal, but later in the evening Samir pinned Truth backstage to win the title for the first time in his own right.
-18 days later, Samir lost the title backstage on an episode of Raw to R-Truth, who was disguised as a doctor.
+On October 21, 2019, Sunil – after a distraction from Samir – pinned R-Truth backstage during Raw to win the WWE 24/7 Championship, marking the first title for either of the Singh Brothers in WWE.
+10 days later at Crown Jewel, Sunil lost the title to Truth after they both were eliminated from a battle royal, but later in the evening Samir pinned Truth backstage to win the title for the first time in his own right.
+18 days later, Samir lost the title backstage on an episode of Raw to Truth, who was disguised as a doctor.
 Since then, both brothers have regained and lost the championship at various house shows.
-On the October 9, 2020 edition of 205 Live, it was announced that The Singh Brothers would return to the brand, going back to The Bollywood Boyz gimmick.
+On the October 9, 2020, edition of 205 Live, it was announced that The Singh Brothers would return to the brand, going back to The Bollywood Boyz gimmick.
 On June 25, 2021, they were released from their WWE contracts.

-All Elite Wrestling
+Independent Circuit (2021–present)

+After their release from WWE in June 2021, Gurv and Harv Sihra, known as The Bollywood Boyz, returned to the independent wrestling scene, competing across North America and internationally.

+In December 2021, with assistance from DEFY Wrestling in resolving visa issues, the duo debuted in the promotion, challenging The Midnight Heat for the DEFY Tag Team Championship at DEFY Darkhorse.

-On the October 17, 2022 episode of AEW Dark: Elevation, The Bollywood Boyz made their debut in a losing effort against the Gunn Club.
+On October 17, 2022, The Bollywood Boyz appeared on AEW Dark: Elevation, facing Gunn Club.
+They also competed in Ring of Honor, wrestling Dalton Castle's "boys," Brandon and Brent.

+In November 2022, they faced the Second Gear Crew for the DEFY Tag Team Championship at DEFY Fightwave.

+In June 2023, they participated in a Mumbai Street Fight against the Second Gear Crew at DEFY Heathens.

+On June 25, 2023, The Bollywood Boyz defended the DEFY Tag Team Championship against Matt Cross and Psycho Mike at DEFY x PROGRESS in Toronto.

+In November 2023, they competed in a four-way ladder match for the inaugural BRCW Tag Team Championship at Boca Raton Championship Wrestling.

+On August 2, 2024, The Bollywood Boyz reunited with former WWE ally Raj Dhesi (formerly Jinder Mahal) at GCW's "Now and Forever" event.
+Disguised under masks, they assisted Dhesi in a match against Effy.

+In March 2025, The Bollywood Boyz captured the WSW Tag Team Championship in Australia at WSW Legacy – Tag 1, defeating The Parea.

+On March 15, 2025, they faced C4 in a double chain match at DEFY Aftermath.